karlok/godotui-essentials/addons/godotui_essentials/DOCUMENTATION.md

   1. Use `GUIResponsiveSingleton.set_safe_size(control, size)` and `GUIResponsiveSingleton.set_safe_position(control, position)` when setting size/position on controls with anchors
   2. Or use `control.set_deferred("size", size)` and `control.set_deferred("position", position)` directly
   3. When possible, use layout containers (VBoxContainer, HBoxContainer, etc.) instead of manually setting sizes

-  **Note about editor warnings**: You might still see this warning when adding components in the editor.
-This is normal and won't affect runtime behavior.
-The warning appears because the editor is detecting that you're resizing a control that has non-equal anchors.
-You can safely ignore these warnings when working in the editor.

 #### Responsive Design Not Working
 - **Issue**: UI elements don't adapt to different screen sizes.